 The Cabinet decided that 15 percent of the funds and physical targets may be earmarked wherever possible in relevant ongoing general sector schemes/ programmes of Department and Ministries in the Union government, for the nationally declared minorities.
 There were two important commitments made under 15 PP; one by the 'department of personnel and training' with a promise to ensure 15 percent share in public employment; and 'department of financial services' with targets to disburse 15 percent of the annual 'priority sector lending' (PSL) to favour minorities.
-In addition to 15 PP,a new area development strategy, namely, Multi-Sectoral Development Programme (MSDP) was designed in 2008 to address the shortfalls in basic amenities, education and employment in the minority concentered areas.
+In addition to 15 PP,a new area development strategy,namely,Multi-Sectoral Development Programme (MSDP) was designed in 2008 to address the shortfalls in basic amenities, education and employment in the minority concentered areas.
 All the schemes run by Ministry Of Minority Affairs (MoMA) and Department of School Education and Literacy are also part of 15PP which are meant completely for the development of minorities.

-It may be noted that only 0.49 percent of the total Union Budget 2016-17 has been earmarked for the development of minorities.
+Looking at the total budgetary allocation for minorities in the Union Budget, it may be noted that only 0.49 percent of the total Union Budget 2016-17 has been earmarked for the development of minorities.
 The religious minorities constitute 21 percent of total population as per census 2011.
 The ministries and department allocated fund for minorities include 15 PP (100 percent allocation), MSDP and 15 PP (15 percent allocation).
 The total expenditure reported for minorities by the Centre through 15 PP and MSDP has shown declining trend in the total expenditure since 2012-13.

-Table 15.1:Total Budgetary Allocation for Minorities in the Union Budget (in Rs. crore)
+Table 15.1:Total Budgetary Allocation for Minorities in the Union Budget (In Crore)